• Skip to primary navigation

 tamari sauce Save for Later!

 Who doesn't love a good sauce?
-Whether it's used for cooking or as a dipping sauce, the right sauce can elevate any dish.
+Whether it's used for cooking or as a dipping sauce, the right sauce can improve any dish.

 Tamari sauce is a type of Japanese soy sauce that is increasingly popular in the West.